2018 Weekend Cheese Making Workshops

 Join us at our home in Mequon, Wisconsin for a fantastic multi-cheese making cheese making class (workshop) provided by Steve and Mary Jo Shapson.
 The workshop is limited to 10-12 participants.
 Make your plans now to attend one of the four available workshops.
 Enjoy the company of other cheese making enthusiasts in a small and personal group environment.
 Enjoy tasting Wisconsin artisan and imported cheeses.
 Learn the craft of making Camembert/Baby-Brie, Blue, Cheddar, Gouda, Chèvre, Mozzarella, Ricotta and Feta and other lactic products.
+Fellow artisan cheese makers from California to Wisconsin have learned much about the art of cheese, yogurt, kefir and yogurt making in our comprehensive classes.
 Our workshop is the MOST COMPREHENSIVE of it's kind.
 Upon completion of the workshop, all participants receive a Certification of Completion.

 Also learn to make:

 - Yogurt, Kefir & Butter

 - Mascarpone and Crème fraîche.

 Take home your homemade Camembert/Brie, Blue, Feta, Chevre, fresh Cheddar Curds, Mozzarella, Ricotta, Cultured Butter/Buttermilk, Mascarpone & Yogurt to enjoy in your home.
 The weekend workshop is the most complete and extensive workshop of its kind.
 You will go back with a wealth of knowledge, having hands on experience.